imshubhamkapoor/Font_Recognition/README.md

 ### How I created my dataset?

-I ran the package several times in CLI setting different parameters every time to create some variation in the dataset.
+I ran the package several times in CLI setting different parameters every time to create some variation in the dataset:
-Run the main file to produce basic images consisting of 70% of the dataset.
+- Run the main file to produce basic images consisting of 70% of the dataset.

 `python run.py -c <no. of images>`

 ## Files Description